Local: Understanding Markets and Users

 Understanding site usage and local sections helped illuminate specific interests and traffic patterns by location.

 Each community is unique.
-Working with editors, the UX team took a deep dive into 13 of Gannett’s 108 local properties.
+Working with editors, the UX team took a deep dive into a representative set of 13 of Gannett’s 108 local properties.
 Each participating UX member “adopted” a site, spending a week getting their news from that property's desktop, mobile and social platforms, as well as conducting interviews with editors and publishers.